We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Showering helps cleanse your body of the unhealthy bacteria.
 You should also be sure to get plenty of rest.
 Getting sufficient rest can help make you feel better faster.

 Your body is already on the offensive, shooing away the pathogens responsible for food poisoning.
 You don’t want to give the invaders any more ammunition.

-Your number one priority should be to avoid the foods that caused you to get sick in the first place.
+Your priority should be to avoid the foods that caused you to get sick in the first place.
 Throw the suspected culprit into the garbage immediately, and keep it shut so the contaminated food is out of your pets’ reach.

 Avoid foods, drinks, and substances that are tough on the stomach, such as:

 - caffeine, which is contained in beverages such as soda, energy drinks, or coffee

 Also, remember to avoid any oral OTC diarrhea medications.

 Follow these simple tips, and you should be feeling better soon.